 Audit & usage visibility: We maintain internal audit logs of sealing operations for security and billing.
 Once subscribed, you can access a customer-facing usage report in your account.
 If you need event-level exports, contact us.

-in the CLI to embed timestamp and revocation data for long-term verification.7 Security & Privacy
+--ltv in the CLI to embed timestamp and revocation data for long-term verification.
+Review CLI documentation